lilisierrayu/gcp/README.md

 ### Setup the remote connector:
 #### Connect to nfs:
-The remote connector should already have `/checkpoint/` folder, if not, run the following scripts:
+The remote connector should already have `/checkpoint/` folder, if not, run the following scripts to setup:
 ```bash
 SHARED_FS=10.89.225.82:/mmf_megavlt
 MOUNT_POINT=/checkpoint